liferay/liferay-docs/discover/reference/articles/knowledge-base-configuration.markdown

 `com.liferay.knowledge.base.configuration.KBGroupServiceConfiguration.cfg` and
 the *Knowledge Base Section* configuration file is called `com.liferay.knowledge.base.web.configuration.KBSectionPortletInstanceConfiguration.cfg`.
-To overwrite these files, you must use the same name for your configuration file, and place it in the `osgi/config` directory.
+To overwrite a configuration file, you must create a new configuration file with the same name, specify your property values, and place it in the `osgi/config` directory.

 $$$